 We offer a very personal service with a dedicated contact that you have the mobile number and named email, no call centre advice line or general email boxes here.

 We get to know you and your business inside out, we even know where our clients are going on holiday as we build that type of relationship.
 We’ll even speak to your employees if you want us to, just like an in-house HR department would.

-We don’t tie you into a lengthy contract either, there is no minimum term and it’s only one month’s notice if you want to leave, we want our clients to be with us because they want to be and not because they are tied into a lengthy contract.
+We don’t tie you into a lengthy contract either, we want our clients to be with us because they want to be and not because they are tied into a lengthy contract.